 Overwatering isn’t just a direct cause of leaf drop itself.
 Once the plant becomes saturated for too long and struggles to get dry, root rot can set in.
 This is a bacterial infection that requires excessive moisture to begin.
 A Jade Plant suffering from root rot will turn yellow and lose leaves from the bottom upwards, with the problem continuing until you dry out the roots and reverse the problem.

-Mature plants may need a fresh potting mix or a root trim to stop the problem.
+I find that mature plants may need a fresh potting mix or a root trim to stop the problem.
 Make sure that the container used for the Jade Plant drains properly and empty out any saucers or drainage basins used under the plants.

 9) Poor Quality Soil Mix